noelwelsh/making-eyes/intro.markdown

 title: A Quick Introduction to BlueEyes
 ---

 The *Service* is the core concept in BlueEyes.
+A service is a computation that processes an HTTP request and returns a HTTP response[^http].
+As a very simple example, a service might respond to requests for the path `/index.html` with an HTML page containing a directory listing.
+Of course existing web servers such as Apache and Nginx already do this just fine.
+BlueEyes shines were we want to build more complex services that full utilise the HTTP protocol.

-A service is computation that processes an HTTP request, returning an HTTP result.
-(Note that BlueEyes is not tied to HTTP, but most of the time you'll use it to process HTTP.)
-An example of a service is displaying an HTML page to a request that is asking for the path `/foo.html`.
+[^http]: Note that BlueEyes is not tied to HTTP, but most of the time that is the protocol we'll use.

 Services are built out of *service combinators*, which inspect a request and decide to continue processing or to stop.
 In the above example, we'd use the `path` service combinator to see if the request matches `/foo.html`.
 Service combinators are arranged in a tree structure, with branching in the tree indicating alternative combinators to try.